 Penny looked up from a crossword puzzle when Merlin closed the door behind him.
 The corner of the ferret’s mouth crooked up in a pleasant smile when he approached her desk.

 “Welcome back, sir,” she said in a rush.
 “Are you ready for your first day at the office?”

 The wolf snickered.
-“Sitting all day behind a desk is going to be different,” he admitted.
+“This could be different,” he admitted.
 “I’m not used to being stationary on the ground for long periods of time.
 However, please don’t…”

 “Please don’t call you Sir, yes, I know,” Penny interrupted, “but you are no longer a captain and we can’t call you that anymore.
 You’re now the president of a company, so you should be prepared for everyone to address you with the associated title of respect.”
 She folded her hands together on top of the desk and stared up at him with a tilt to her head.

 Merlin opened his mouth to argue, and then shut it again.
 He raised an eyebrow at her and then nodded.
 “I suppose you’re right,” he said.

 “Good morning, sir,” said another voice.
 Merlin and Penny looked up in unison at a sharply dressed white wolf.

 “See?”
 Penny chirped.
 “You’ll be getting that from now on.”